Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

-The definition of $k$-planar graphs naturally generalises for other surfaces.
-A graph $G$ drawn on a surface $\Sigma$ is $(\Sigma,k)$-plane if every edge of $G$ is involved in at most $k$ crossings.
-A graph $G$ is $(g,k)$-planar if it is isomorphic to some $(\Sigma,k)$-plane graph, for some surface $\Sigma$ with Euler genus at most $g$. \cref{AddDummy} immediately generalises as follows:
+The definition of $k$-planar graphs naturally generalises to genus-$g$ surfaces.
+A $\Sigma$-embedded graph $G$ is \defin{$(\Sigma,k)$-plane} if every edge of $G$ is involved in at most $k$ crossings.
+A graph $G$ is \defin{$(g,k)$-planar} if it is isomorphic to some $(\Sigma,k)$-plane graph, for some surface $\Sigma$ with Euler genus at most $g$. \cref{AddDummy} immediately generalises as follows: